volkamerlab/KinFragLib/README.md

 2. *Quick start* notebook explaining how to load and use the fragment library.
 3. Notebooks

-    3.1.
-Notebooks covering the full analyses regarding the fragment and combinatorial libraries as described in the corresponding paper.
+    3.1. *KinFragLib*: Notebooks covering the full analyses regarding the fragment and combinatorial libraries as described in the corresponding paper.
-    3.2.
-Notebooks providing a custom filtering framework to reduce the fragment library size.
+    3.2. *CustomKinFragLib*: Notebooks providing a custom filtering framework to reduce the fragment library size.

 Please find detailed descriptions of files in `data/` and `notebooks/` in the folders' `README` files.